West Virginia University: Fraternities and sororities

 In 2014, 18-year-old Kappa Sigma pledge Nolan Burch died during a hazing incident at the fraternity house.
 Police say his blood-alcohol level was 0.493% at the time of his death.
 A lawsuit was settled over the student's death in 2018 for $250,000.

-In 2019, City Drive Studios produced the documentary "Breathe, Nolan, Breathe", which details what led up to Nolan's death.
-The film begins with security footage inside the Kappa Sigma house, showing a fraternity brother performing CPR on Nolan's limp body hours after he was dragged inside.
+In 2019, City Drive Studios produced the documentary Breathe, Nolan, Breathe, which details what led up to Burch's death.
+The film begins with security footage inside the Kappa Sigma house, showing a fraternity brother performing CPR on Burch's limp body hours after he was dragged inside.
 The brother kept repeating the words, "breathe, Nolan, breathe."
-Video also shows fraternity brothers taking videos of Burch lying on a wooden plank and kicking him.
+Video also shows fraternity brothers filming Burch lying on a wooden plank, and kicking him.
 According to City Drive Studios, "The purpose of this film is to stop this from ever happening again and to save lives."

 Student media

 The Daily Athenaeum, nicknamed the DA, is the 9th-largest newspaper in West Virginia.
 Offered free on campus, it generates income through advertisements and student fees.
 The paper began in 1887 as a weekly literary magazine, with writing, editing and production taken over by the newly formed School of Journalism in the 1920s.
 In 1970, the paper split from the School of Journalism and became an independent campus entity governed by the Student Publications Board.
 The DA was voted as the Princeton Reviews 10th-best college newspaper in the United States in 2005, 15th in 2006, and 8th in 2007.

 WWVU-FM, called U92 or The Moose, plays new music, talk shows, and newscasts.
 On the air since 1982, U92 can be heard in the Morgantown area at 91.7 FM and also streams live on the internet.
 In 2007 the station was one of four college radio stations nominated for College Music Journal's Station of the Year Award.
 In 2015 CMJ awarded the station with three awards including Station of the Year.